epaillas/acm/docs/code/data.md

 The optimization of the models is done with `optuna`.
 The summary of the optimization is stored in a `optuna/` directory, in a `<statistic>.pkl` file.
 This file contains the `optuna` study object, which can be used to retrieve the best parameters of the model.
+During the optimization, all intermediate models are stored in `optuna/<statistic>/` directory, with the associated checkpoint file and symlink (e.g. `last-v<version>.ckpt`).

 :::{tip}
 A logger can also be used to track the progress of the study (see [emulator](../pipeline/emulator)), in which case the logger is also stored in the `optuna/` directory as a `<statistic>.log` file.